Controlled-access highway: Elsewhere

-Regional variation
+By country

 While the design characteristics listed above are generally applicable around the globe, every jurisdiction provides its own specifications and design criteria for controlled-access highways.

 Africa

 Algeria

 In Algeria, the motorway network has about 2,318 km in 2x3 lanes.
 The network is expanding increasingly, along with other kinds of infrastructure, though this is only true for the northern region of the country, where most of its population lives.
 And this infrastructure is pretty well developed for North African standards.

 For the moment, the entire Algerian motorway network is toll-free.
 The toll stations are being finalized and the launch of the motorway toll is scheduled for early 2021.
 The maximum speed authorized on the entire network is 120 km/h.

 Egypt

 Egypt has many multiple-lane, high-speed motorways.
 Two routes in the Trans-African Highway network originate in Cairo.
 Egypt also has multiple highway links with Asia through the Arab Mashreq International Road Network.
 Egypt has a developing motorway network, connecting Cairo with Alexandria and other cities.
 Though most of the transport in the country is still done on the national highways, motorways are becoming increasingly an option in road transport within the country.
 The existing motorways in the country are: